13a: Distance-Based Redundancy Analysis

 The Seaweed Dataset

-For this example we will use the seaweed data of Smit et al. (2017); please make sure that you read it!
+For this example I will use the seaweed data of Smit et al. (2017); please make sure that you read it!
 An additional file describing the background to the data is available at the link above (see The_seaweed_data.pdf).

 Set-Up the Analysis Environment